You know why you wanted a dog, but have you ever wondered what your dog needs from you?

 Dogs Need Good Medical Care - and You need the Money to Pay For It

 Some of your dog’s needs will be pretty routine and easy to plan for, but a sick dog can cost you a fortune in veterinary bills.
+I don't know about you, but I don't own a dog ultrasound machine, so I need to take my fur babies to the vet when I think there may be something wrong.
+Those vet bills can be VERY pricey!
 If you aren’t sure that you’ll be able to cope with that, review cheap pet insurance packages.

 Dogs Need Lots of Positive Attention and Company